BurnoutDV/EpisodeNames/README.md

 - [ ] Find title duplicates
 - [ ] save additonal meta data
 - [ ] make the interface more sleek and faster to use for the haxxor experience

+## Know Issues

+* Cannot duplicate template yet
+* The tags are copied from the project, not the template as of now
+* Some number inconsistency, sometimes -1 is assigned which is a bad way
+* Per default, a new project has no template assigned, which might go haywire.
+Currently, dummy data creates a manual template 0 which should sidestep this
+* all the database stuff always happens in the current working directory